syncfusion-content/windowsforms-docs/WindowsForms/Pivot-Grid/Pivot-Rows.md

 The height of the rows can be changed by using the `QueryRowHeight` event.

-Refer the below code sample to change the height of the rows by using the row index.
+Refer the below code sample to change the height of the rows by using the row indexes.

 {% tabs %}